($\ell,0)$-Carter partitions, a generating function, and their crystal theoretic interpretation: Introduction

 Here we summarize the main results of this paper.
 Section \ref{new_def_ell_part} shows the equivalence of $\ell$-partitions and $(\ell,0)$-Carter partitions (see Theorem \ref{maintheorem}).
-Section \ref{?} gives a different classification of $\ell$-partitions which allows us to give an explicit formula for a generating function for the number of $\ell$-partitions with respect to the statistic of a partitions first part.
-Finally, in Section \ref{??} we give a crystal theoretic interpretation of $\ell$-partitions.
+Section \ref{?} gives a different classification of $\ell$-partitions which allows us to give an explicit formula for a generating function for the number of $\ell$-partitions with respect to the statistic of a partition's first part.
+In Section \ref{crystal} we describe the crystal-theoretic behavior of $\ell$-partitions.
 There we explain where in the crystal graph $B(\Lambda_0)$ one can expect to find $\ell$-partitions (see Theorems \ref{top_and_bottom}, \ref{other_cases} and \ref{second_from_bottom}).
+Section \ref{new_proof} gives a representation-theoretic proof of Theorem \ref{top_and_bottom}.
+Finally, in Section \ref{conclusion}, we mention how our results can be generalized to all Specht modules (not necessarily those indexed by $\ell$-regular partitions) which stay irreducible at a primitive $\ell^{th}$ root of unity (for $\ell >2$), which relies on recent results of Fayers (see \cite{F}) and Lyle (see \cite{L}).